wkumari/draft-wkumari-opsawg-sdi/README.md

    of the device).
 They will then encrypt the initial configuration to that key, and place it on the TFTP server.
 See Appendix B for examples.

+4.3.
+Initial Customer Boot

+   When the device is first booted by the customer (and on subsequent boots), if the device has no (valid) configuration file, it will perform standard an auto-install type functionality.
+For example, it will perform DHCP Discovery until it gets a DHCP offer including DHCP option 66 or 150.
+It will contact the server listed in these DHCP options and download its config file - note that this is existing functionality (for example, Cisco will fetch the config file named by the Bootfile-Name (DHCP option 67).

+   After retrieving the config file, Secure Device Install devices will attempt to decrypt the configuration file using its private key.
+If it is able to decrypt and validate the file it will install the configuration, and start using it.
+Note that the device only needs to be able to reach get DHCP and download the config file - after the initial power-on in the factory,it does NOT need Internet access, it does not need to reach the CA or vendor, etc.

 5. Additional Considerations